Class of '23,

 Particularly if you are requesting academic accommodations, it will be important for you to meet with one of the SEAS staff at the start of the semester.
 In that meeting we will review your documentation, discuss your needs, and explain how the accommodation process works.
 Our staff is also available to meet with students who have specific questions/concerns or would like to discuss an issue in person as opposed to via email/phone.
 Appointments can be scheduled by calling the SEAS office at 401-863-9588.

 The Poole Mentoring Program connects first and second year students registered with SEAS to an upperclass student with a similar disability.
 Mentors can share tips about navigating Brown, and the program provides ways to meet other students with disabilities.
 Watch for upcoming messages about the Poole Mentoring Program!

 Recreation Fee Waiver

 Let us know if you have any questions or concerns.
-We look forward to working with you and hope you enjoy the rest of your summer!
+We look forward to working with you!

 The SEAS Staff